qilphil/coming/README.md

 # coming

-## Notifier App to tell people, when you will be coming in.
+## Notifier App to tell people when you will be coming into office.